hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 **Total Expected Run Time**

-Based on the preferences of your business, we can express Total Expected Run Time as either the aggregate time of your shift schedules or a absolute amount of time.
+Based on the preferences of your business, we can calculate Total Expected Run Time as either the aggregate time of your shift schedules or a absolute amount of time.

 Configuration Options: